-Jesus Christ was misrepresented, villified, and persecuted.
-I know of true and loyal brethren who are misrepresented and because the loyal brethren will not compromise the truth, and "kowtow" to people who are mocking .God to His face, by setting up churches of their own.
+Jerus Christ was misrepresented, villified, and persecuted.
+I know of true and loyal brethren who are misrepresented and looked down upon by people who elaim to be Christians.
+It is because the loyal brethren will not compromise the truth, and "kowtow" to people who are mocking .God to His face, by setting up churches of their own.
 Every human denomination on earth was established by some uninspired human being and is not found in the Bible.
 If it was not for learning the truth, it would be sacrilegious to go to the Bible to try to find the existence of a thing that everybody knows is not there.
 Is it on account of ignorance?
 Paul says in I Cor.
-14:38.
-"But if any man be ignorant, let him be ignorant."
+14:38, "But if any man be ignorant, let him be ignorant."
 In other words, it is useless to try to teach ignoramuses who flaunt their stupidity as superior wisdom and who pretend to be spiritual, when repudiating the plain teaching of the word of God through a chosen apostle.

 When was the new name given?
-The prophecy was given in Isaiah, 62:1-2, and the fulfillment is found in the Acts of the Apostles.
+The prophecy was given in Isaiah, 62:1-2, and the fulfilment is found in the Acts of the Apostles.
 What was the prophecy?
-"When the Gentiles shall see thy righteousness, and all kings thy glory; thou shalt be called by a new name which the mouth of the Lord shall name."
+"When the Gcntiles shall see thy righteousness, and all kings thy glory; thou shalt be called by a new name which the mouth of the Lord shall name."
 When did all kings see His glory?
 When He burst asunder the bonds of death and rose triumphant conqueror over death and the grave.
 When were the Gentiles admitted into His kingdom?
-They saw His righteousness and were admitted into His kingdom at the house of Cornelius.
-The same word "called" is used in both the prophecy and the fulfillment. in the prophecy, "thou shalt be called by a new name"; in the fulfillment, "the disciples were called Christians first in Antioch."
+They saw His righteousness and were adnitted into His kingdom at the house of Cornelius.
+The same word "called" is used in both the prophecy and the fulfilment.
+In the prophecy, "thou shalt be called by a new name"; in the fulfilment, "the disciples were called Christians first in Antioch."